Understanding Sunni-Shia sectarianism: the case of Hizbullah's war in Syria

 Emin Poljarevic, Associate Professor, Sociology of Religion, Uppsala University.

-The seminar will be moderated by Bitte Hammargren, Head of UI’s Middle East and North Africa Programme.
+The seminar was moderated by Bitte Hammargren, Head of UI’s Middle East and North Africa Programme.